 A look at the studio.
 Great light, plenty of storage space and a sofa (for the dog).

-The studio is something of an upgrade—I could barely fit a chair in the old one, let alone a sofa—with tall ceilings and windows at both ends that look out onto the garden.
+The studio is something of an upgrade—I could barely fit a chair in the old one, let alone a sofa— and now I have tall ceilings and windows at both ends that look out onto the garden.

 I'm already working on some new stuff, but until it's ready to show here are some paintings that were completed earlier this year: